Timeline of the 2008 Mumbai attacks

 This is a timeline of the 2008 Mumbai attacks.

 Warnings given to Taj Hotel and the Centre

-In October, US intelligence agencies warned the chairman of the company that owns the hotel, Mr Ratan Tata that there will be a terrorist attack on the Taj Mahal Palace Hotel.
+In October, US intelligence agencies warned Ratan Tata, the chairman of the company that owned the hotel (Taj Hotels), that there would be a terrorist attack on the Taj Mahal Palace Hotel.
 Security was increased, but was removed soon after.

 On 18 November, Indian intelligence agencies intercepted a satellite phone call to a leader of Lashkar-e-Taiba terrorist organization, which revealed plans for a sea borne attack.